- This story is regularly updated for relevance. Last updated: June 7, 2021

-When the pandemic first struck the U.S. in March, the mortality rate was between 2- 3%, according to the Washington Post.
+When the pandemic first struck the U.S. in March 2020, the mortality rate was between 2- 3%, according to the Washington Post.
 Early reports from China put the mortality rate at closer to 7%.
 Elderly and high-risk populations were the hardest hit initially, leading to a sharp rise in deaths.
-As the U.S. enters its ninth month of staggered lockdowns and careful social distancing, this population is at far less risk.
-Most people who are considered high-risk are well versed, by this point, in mask-wearing, social distancing, and avoiding large crowds.
+Now, though, this population is at far less risk, because elderly people were, by and large, some of the first people to get vaccinated.
+Those who are considered high-risk have also been well versed in mask-wearing, social distancing, and avoiding large crowds.

 These days, a far younger portion of the U.S. population is making up the vast majority of the COVID-19 case count.
-Young people tend to be far less vulnerable to complications from COVID-19, leading to milder cases and a far greater chance of recovery.
-A number of antiviral treatments and steroids have also become available, and they’ve proven effective in treating the coronavirus.
+Young people tend to be far less vulnerable to complications from COVID-19, leading to milder cases and a far greater chance of recovery, but new coronavirus variants have put more young adults in the hospital.

-Larger-scale testing has also contributed to the downward shift in death rates.
-As the U.S. tests more broadly, there’s a greater pool of data to pull from, instead of only recording the worst cases.
-The current mortality rate, based on reported cases, is 2.5%, according to Johns Hopkins.
-The CDC estimates this percentage would be far lower if it included people who are infected but unaware.
+Near the end of 2020, the CDC estimated the mortality rate would be far lower if it included people who were infected with COVID but unaware.
 Asymptomatic cases of COVID-19 are very common, and if those cases were included, the CDC predicts the mortality rate would be closer to 0.65%.

-The U.S. still has a higher death rate, per capita, than anywhere else in the world.
-A study published in October compared the U.S. death rates over the previous five months to those of 18 other countries with populations of above 5 million.
+In late 2020, though, the U.S. had a higher death rate, per capita, than anywhere else in the world.
+A study published in October compared the U.S. death rates over the early months of the pandemic to those of 18 other countries with populations of above 5 million.
 The data is considered “all-cause,” which allows it to take into account unconfirmed deaths that may have been caused by COVID-19 as well as those that occurred due to overcrowded hospitals or people avoiding hospital care.

-Overall deaths in the U.S. in 2020 are more than 85% higher than those in places like Germany, Denmark, and Israel, adjusting for population size, according to NPR.
-Considering only COVID-19 deaths and no potentially connected deaths, the U.S. mortality rate is still an average of 50% higher than every other country in the study.
+Earl on, overall deaths in the U.S. were more than 85% higher than those in places like Germany, Denmark, and Israel, adjusting for population size, according to NPR.
+Considering only COVID-19 deaths and no potentially connected deaths, the U.S. mortality rate was still an average of 50% higher than every other country in the study.